vzahanych/view-guard-meta/docs/IMPLEMENTATION_PLAN_PHASE2.md

 **Context**: Epic 2.7 implemented the complete model training pipeline.
 After training completes, trained models are registered in the model catalog and stored at `/app/data/models/{trained_model_id}/model.onnx`.
 However, trained models are not yet synced to Edge appliances.
 At this stage of the workflow, Edge does not have any models at all (neither baseline nor trained).
 Edge needs to receive trained models from VM to enable event detection.
 This epic implements the VM → Edge model deployment flow so that Edge can receive and use trained models for detection.

 **Goal**: Implement VM → Edge trained model sync and deployment:
-1. When a trained model is registered in the catalog, trigger model sync to the appropriate Edge appliance.
+1. When a trained model is registered in the catalog (after training for a specific camera on a specific dataset), trigger model sync to the appropriate Edge appliance.
+2. **VM Model Storage**: Store trained model in both:
+   - **Model Management System**: Register in model catalog with metadata (model_id, camera_id, dataset_id, version, etc.)
+   - **MinIO Storage**: Archive trained model to MinIO S3-compatible storage for long-term persistence and backup
-2. Convert trained models to Edge-compatible format (ONNX → OpenVINO IR if needed, or use ONNX directly).
+3. Convert trained models to Edge-compatible format (ONNX → OpenVINO IR if needed, or use ONNX directly).
-3. Send trained models to Edge over WireGuard tunnel via HTTP multipart POST.
+4. Send trained models to Edge over WireGuard tunnel via HTTP multipart POST.
-4. Track model deployment status (pending, deploying, deployed, failed).
+5. Track model deployment status (pending, deploying, deployed, failed).
-5. Edge receives, validates, stores, and loads models for inference.
+6. **Edge Model Reception**: Edge receives, validates, and stores model:
+   - Store model file on Edge disk at `/var/lib/view-guard-edge/models/{model_id}/model.onnx`
+   - Register model in Edge's model management system (SQLite database)
+   - Link model to specific camera for camera-specific inference
+7. **Edge Model Activation**: Edge prepares model to process frames from the specific camera:
+   - Load model into memory for the target camera
+   - Configure model with camera-specific preprocessing parameters
+   - Activate model for real-time inference on that camera's video stream
-6. Edge reports deployment status back to VM.
+8. Edge reports deployment status back to VM (deployed, active, or failed).

 **Future enhancement (post-PoC)**: Model versioning and rollback:
 - VM offers Edge new model versions